 Sites for safe management of naturally occurring Possible Acid Sulphate Soil (PASS) materials are required to support significant infrastructure projects in Victoria.
 A safe way of managing PASS material is to prevent exposure to air that can result in the oxidisation of pyrite within the soils and formation of acid.
 Placing PASS material below the water table in a void such as the Star Dam is a safe management method for these materials.
 The nationally threatened Growling Grass Frog (Litoria raniformis) was once common and widespread throughout much of south-eastern Australia.
 Habitat loss has seen a significant decline in the populations of the species.
+A Growling Grass Frog Survey Report was undertaken by Water Technology (2020) and found the subject site had the opportunity to provide habitat and refuge for the nationally threatened species.
 Growling Grass Frogs require still or slow-moving water with emergent vegetation around the edges and mats of floating or submerged plants.
 The placement of PASS and the rehabilitation of the surrounds will produce a habitat that will be significantly enhanced for Growling Grass Frogs.
-Key enhancements will include a greater range of water depth to provide microclimates within the dam, more vegetation for food and cover from predators, rock banks for basking and localised water warming.
+Key enhancements will include a greater range of water depth to provide microclimates within the dam, more vegetation for food and cover from predators, an island, rock banks for basking and localised water warming.
 In addition, the banks will be more resistant to wave erosion and support a greater range of aquatic and emergent vegetation.